 This DMS organizes data for the different components of this study into protocols.
-One protocol named JHS_COHORT comprises the data from the Baseline Visit (enumeration, home induction interview, center exam, and 24-hour exam) and the annual contacts (annual contact details are not yet available).
-The Surveillance and Family Study components of this study will be organized into two additional protocols (details are not yet available).
+One protocol named JHS\COHORT comprises the data from the Baseline Visit (enumeration, home induction interview, center exam, and 24-hour exam), Exam 2 and the annual contacts.
+The Family Study Component of this study is organized and the data is stored and processed in Progeny and the Genetic Cluster Server.
+The surveillance component is also processed outside ClinTrial since abstraction data is collected via laptop using a database programmed in FoxPro for data abstraction and is processed by the JHS Events Ascertainment Reading Center at University of North Carolina at Chapel Hill.

-The data in JHS_COHORT are organized into study books.
+The data in JHS\COHORT are organized into study books.
 A study book represents the collection of data collection forms called study pages grouped into visits called blocks.
-The study books in JHS_COHORT are as follows:
+The study books in JHS\COHORT are as follows: